 ARTICLE IV – Government

-The officers will serve one-year terms.
-A Board of Directors, consisting of the above officers shall be the governing body and, with input from a majority of active members, shall decide upon activities for the Hispanic/Latino Club and other club operations.
+Section 2 – The officers will serve one-year terms.
+A Board of Directors, consisting of the above officers shall be the governing body and, with input from a majority of active members, shall decide upon the intra-club play schedule, scheduling of games with clubs outside of the Argonne club, and other club operations.

-The Secretary shall keep the current club roster, a record of all club meetings, and serve all meeting notices.
+Section 6 – The Secretary shall keep the current club roster, a record of all club meetings, serve all meeting notices.

-The Treasurer shall keep and prepare all financial records and transactions of the club.
+Section 7 – The Treasurer shall keep and prepare all financial records and transactions of the club.
 The Treasurer shall be a member of any committees concerned with finances or fund-raising.
-The Treasurer shall collect annual membership dues of $5.00 per member.
 The Treasurer shall annually submit a membership roster to the Argonne Club along with $1.00 for each member of the club.
-The Argonne Club shall be periodically informed of changes in membership and be provided with $1.00 for each new member joining the Hispanic/Latino Club.
+The Argonne Club shall be periodically informed of changes in membership and be provided with $1.00 for each new member joining the Argonne Soccer Club.

-Meetings of the club will be held monthly or as needed.
+Meetings of the club will be held as necessary.

 ARTICLE VI – Property

-In the event the Latino/Hispanic Club disbands, all funds and other properties purchased with Latino/Hispanic Club dues and supplemental funds from the Argonne Club (see Article IV, Section 7) shall be turned over to the Argonne Club.
+In the event the Argonne Soccer Club disbands, all funds and other properties purchased with Argonne Soccer Club dues and supplemental funds from the Argonne Club (see Article IV, Section 7) shall be turned over to the Argonne Club.